Ukraine accuses Russia of massacre, city strewn with bodies

 ———

 Qena reported from Motyzhyn, Ukraine.
-Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed to this report.
+Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed.

 ———